Chip’s studio

 Location: Merrill Memorial Library, 3rd Floor, 215 Main Street, Yarmouth

 Chip’s studio in his Yarmouth barn was a warm and friendly place beneath the eaves.
-The walls were hung with his work, and posters of Picasso, Degas, Matisse, Cezanne, Braque, and Bonnard.
-Student easels were perched about the room like stick figure birds, and in the corner was a barrel wood stove that heated the studio to a slow roast.
-His painting, Chip’s Studio, captures it all.
+The walls were hung with his work, as well as posters of works by Picasso, Degas, Matisse, Cezanne, Braque, and Bonnard.
+Pinned on the back wall of the studio were images of many of the painters that Chadbourn admired.
+There were also quotes by famous artists and friends of Chip–and his painting, Chip’s Studio, captures it all.

 Yarmouth Arts Alliance gifted the painting to Merrill Memorial Library as part of their permanent collection in September 2024.
 Heidi Grimm, Library Director, said, "It is wonderful to have this Chadbourn piece at MML as part of our permanent collection.
 We have hung it on the third floor of Lewis Hall, a public auditorium in the 1904 building.”